spatie/laravel-options/README.md

 }
 ```

-You can change the name of the method or property which will be used as label as such:
+You can change the name of the method or property which will be used as a label as such:

 ```php
 Options::forStates(RingState::class, label: 'ringLabel');